imad457/CleanShot-AI/README.md

 ---

-## 🛡️ What is CleanShot Pro Ultimate?
+## 🛡️ What is CleanShot Pro?

-CleanShot Pro Ultimate is an advanced image preprocessing tool designed to
+CleanShot Pro is an advanced image preprocessing tool designed to
 **disrupt AI-based fingerprinting** while keeping the image visually identical
 to the human eye.